-Planning your honeymoon to the Amalfi Coast?
-Check out these insanely beautiful and romantic destinations to enjoy with your new hubby (or wifey)!
+Planning a honeymoon to the Amalfi Coast and want to find the best itinerary for your vacation?
+Check out these incredibly romantic destinations to enjoy with your new hubby (or wifey)!

 If you are wondering whether Italy is a good place for a honeymoon, the answer is: hell YES!